Electronic patient record (EPR) - help us help you

 Where has it been introduced?

 EPR went live at Barnet Hospital, Chase Farm Hospital, Edgware Community Hospital theatres, Finchley Memorial Hospital and Royal Free Hospital maternity services in November 2018.
-The rest of the Royal Free Hospital will go live in October this year.
+The rest of the Royal Free Hospital went live in October 2021.

 Safeguarding your privacy